zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 		e^{i \delta_x(\phi, \omega)} \cr
 		e^{i \delta_y(\phi, \omega)} \cr
 	\end{bmatrix}
-	\right|^2.
+	\right|^2,
 $$

+the latter measured with respect to a plane orthogonal to the direction of propagation of the incident wave.

-Since the scattering matrix of a spherical particle is diagonal (see Equation 18.6), our task is reduced to determination of the squared magnitude of the complex vector
+Since the scattering matrix of a spherical particle (given by Equation 18.6) is diagonal, our task is reduced to determination of the squared magnitude of the complex vector

 $$ \tag{18.30}
 	\begin{bmatrix}